A Deployment-Friendly Foundational Framework for Efficient Computational Pathology: Results

 \section{Results}

 The LitePath framework was evaluated for its ability to balance efficiency and diagnostic accuracy.
-To {assess the performance of LitePath in clinical settings, we benchmark 19 PFMs based on their overall trade-off between efficiency and accuracy (Fig.~\ref{fig:results_overall}), as well as on efficiency (Fig.~\ref{fig:results_efficiency}) and accuracy (Fig.~\ref{fig:results_accuracy}) individually.
+To assess performance across clinical tasks, we benchmark 22 PFMs based on their overall trade-off between efficiency and accuracy (Fig.~\ref{fig:results_overall}), as well as on efficiency (Fig.~\ref{fig:results_efficiency}) and accuracy (Fig.~\ref{fig:results_accuracy}) individually.